 FC Copenhagen have dominated the Danish Superliga, winning the competition five times over the last ten years, including last season.
 However, they have not been able to transfer that success into the European arena.
 The Danish outfit do not receive an automatic place in the group stage and are forced to go through the early qualifying rounds to advance to the stage of the elite 32.
 This term they were beaten by Red Star Belgrade in the third qualifying round, missing out on the group stage.

 It has been a familiar tale for Copenhagen, who have only reached the group stage three times in the last ten years and have progressed beyond into the round of 16 only once in the 2010-11 season, which resulted in a 2-0 loss to Chelsea.
-It’s no surprise that teams of Copenhagen’s ilk have become frustrated by the fact they have to go through the qualifying stage, while the respective top fours of England, Spain, Germany and Italy are granted free passage to the group stage.
+It’s no surprise that teams of Copenhagen’s ilk have become frustrated by the fact they have to go through the qualifying stage, while the top fours are granted free passage to the group stage.

 Therefore, they have proposed a measure that all the 79 teams that can qualify for the UEFA Champions League are ranked based on their past performance in Europe.
 The top 20 sides will travel straight through to the group stage, while the others are whittled down in a series of elimination matches, with sides entering at different phases based on their coefficient.
 Celtic and Ajax are among the teams that have supported the idea, while it could also appeal to Red Star Belgrade, Dinamo Zagreb, Young Boys and the other sides from the less popular European domestic leagues.
 Whether the big boys would agree is unlikely, to say the least, given the vast amount of money at stake for reaching the group stage and beyond.